Curious about merging health and technology, and creating innovative devices for the healthcare sector?

 • Student understands the basic concept of design thinking and recognises how its principles and techniques can be used to generate creative ideas and solutions to complex problems in health and technology.

-• Student is able to describe the feasibility and viability of innovative concepts, taking into account factors such as market demand, usability, regulations and cost-effectiveness.
+• Student is able to discuss the feasibility, viability, and value creation potential of innovative concepts, considering factors such as market demand, usability, regulations, healthcare outcomes, and potential market success.

 • Student is able to communicate a concept idea in a clear and concise manner.